sg-s/crabsort/README.md

 install sg-s/crabsort
-install sg-s/srinivas.gs_mtools   % crabsort needs this package to run install sg-s/Multicore-TSNE % blazing fast t-sne embedding install sg-s/puppeteer % for manipulation of various operations
+install sg-s/srinivas.gs_mtools   % crabsort needs this package to run install sg-s/Multicore-TSNE % blazing fast t-sne embedding
 ```

 This script grabs the code and fixes your path.